-Find out what the Government is doing ahead of Brexit and what the United Kingdom leaving the European Union means for New Zealand.
+Find out what the Government is doing to prepare for Brexit, and what the United Kingdom leaving the European Union means for New Zealand.

 New Zealand has strong relationships with the EU and UK and these will continue.
-The New Zealand Prime Minister, Ministers and government officials will continue to work closely with the EU and the UK to protect and enhance our relationships with both as the UK moves to exit the Union.
+The New Zealand Prime Minister, Ministers and government officials will continue to work closely with the EU and the UK to protect and enhance our relationships with both throughout this process.

 What will happen to our broader relationship with the UK?

-On issues such as defence, security and immigration the bilateral relationship between New Zealand and the UK is not, for the most part, linked in any way to the UK’s EU membership.
-They are either bilaterally managed, or are governed by arrangements separate from the EU.
+On issues such as defence, security and immigration, our relationship with the UK is not affected by the change in the UK’s relationship with the EU.
+These issues are generally governed by bilateral arrangements separate from the EU.